Dr. Tyler Wottrich

 - B.M., University of Minnesota

 Recently appointed to the faculty at North Dakota State University, pianist Tyler Wottrich has developed a career spanning an unusually broad spectrum of musical genres including solo piano, chamber music, ballet, opera, and gospel.
-An alumnus of Ensemble ACJW (a program of Carnegie Hall, the Juilliard School, the Weill Music Institute, and the New York City Department of Education), Wottrich performs frequently in such venues as Carnegie's Zankel and Weill Halls and the Chicago Cultural Center.
-Wottrich received the 2011 Emerson Quartet's Ackerman Prize for chamber music and has performed with such artists as Alan Kay, Frank Morelli, Kevin Cobb, Osmo Vänskä, Harry Bicket, Jorja Fleezanis, and Ransom Wilson.
+An alumnus of Ensemble ACJW (a program of Carnegie Hall, the Juilliard School, the Weill Music Institute, and the New York City Department of Education), Wottrich performs frequently in such venues as Carnegie's Zankel and Weill Halls and the Juilliard School.
+Wottrich received the 2011 Emerson Quartet's Ackerman Prize for chamber music and has performed with such artists as Carol Wincenc, Alan Kay, Frank Morelli, Kevin Cobb, Osmo Vänskä, Harry Bicket, Jorja Fleezanis, Andres Diaz, and Ransom Wilson.
 In his collaboration with Bolshoi prima ballerina Nina Ananiashvili, Tyler was described by the Minneapolis Star Tribune as "fearless and loving."
 His performances have been heard on classical radio stations including Chicago's WFMT, Cleveland's WCLV, Minnesota's MPR, and Michigan's WMNU.